 From bedrooms to kitchens to outhouses, a home office can be set-up anywhere with the right tools.
 And with platforms such as Zoom, Google Meet and Microsoft Teams now the enabler for our revised working habits, the spotlight now shines on workers’ video conferencing etiquette.

-For many home workers, alarm clocks are now set for an hour later than before and the morning commute is no more than the distance from a cosy bed to the kettle.
+For many home workers, alarm clocks are now set for an hour later than before and the morning commute is no more than the distance from a cozy bed to the kettle.
 So is there any need to remain professional?
 Of course there is.

 Even though meetings are no longer taking place in person, virtual conferencing has become the backbone of our ‘new normal’.
 Therefore, staff should still dress smartly, spruce up and come to meetings prepared and primed for work.